-The best time to visit Glacier National Park is from July and August.
-This is the period when the weather is at its best and most enjoyable.
+The best time to visit Glacier National Park is in July and August, when the weather is at its best and most enjoyable.
 It’s also the peak season and the time when the daytime temperatures reach into the high 70s, and down to the 40s on cooler nights.

-During other months of the year, you will encounter much colder temperatures and frequently snow, which can close hiking trails and roads.
-You might even see snow in June and July at the park’s higher elevations.
+During other months of the year, you will encounter much colder temperatures and frequent snow, which can close hiking trails and roads.
+You might even see snow at the park’s higher elevations in June and July.

 Best time for camping

 The best time for camping in Glacier National Park is in October.

 The weather is still warm enough during the day for camping to be enjoyable, with highs reaching into the 60s and 70s and lows in the 40s at night.
 By this time, the crowds have dissipated, which makes finding a vacancy at a campground much easier than during the peak summer months.

 Be prepared for cold temperatures with cold-weather sleeping bags, thick sleeping pads that get you off of the cold ground, plenty of layers, and rain gear for inclement weather.

 Read More : The Best Campgrounds in Glacier National Park

 The best time for hiking in Glacier National Park is in September.